-Emerging-market stocks reached the highest in more than a week after the U.S. Federal Reserve raised its economic assessment, outweighing concern that China may keep property curbs in place longer than anticipated.
+Most emerging-market stocks advanced as the U.S. Federal Reserve’s assessment that strains in global markets have eased outweighed concern that China may keep property curbs in place longer than anticipated.

-A gauge tracking Chinese property stocks in Shanghai sank 3.7 percent.
-Anhui Conch Cement Co.
+A gauge tracking Chinese property stocks in Shanghai sank 3.7 percent today, while Anhui Conch Cement Co.
 (600585), the nation’s biggest maker of the building material, fell 3.3 percent.

-Naspers Ltd. (NPN), Africa’s largest media group, rose 2.7 percent, headed for its biggest gain in more than three months, after fourth-quarter profit at Tencent Holdings Ltd. (700), in which Naspers owns a 35 percent stake, rose 15 percent.
+Naspers Ltd. (NPN), Africa’s largest media group, rose 2.8 percent, its biggest advance in more than three months.
+Fourth-quarter profit for Shenzhen, China-based Tencent Holdings Ltd. (700), in which Naspers owns a 35 percent stake, rose 15 percent.
 Tencent is China’s biggest Internet company by revenue.